kowey/GenI/doc/manual/command-line.md

 ## Scripting GenI

+testcase
+  ~ - CLI: Run only the specified test case from the suite and dump the results

+    - GUI: Focus on the specified test case

+from-stdin
+  ~ Takes semantic input from stdin (no testsuite needed!)

 instructions
   ~ An instructions file can be used to run GenI on a list of test
     suites and cases.